Eligibility Requirements for Federal Student Aid

 Students receiving any federal, state, or institutional financial aid must be making satisfactory progress toward a degree or certificate in order to continue to receive assistance.
 If you have attended FCC prior to applying for financial aid, all prior academic coursework is included in the calculation of satisfactory academic progress.
 Your progress is reviewed at the end of each semester and will be determined by three criteria:

 a.
-COMPLETION RATE: the percentage of courses (credit and non-credit) completed each semester, including summer sessions;
+COMPLETION RATE: the percentage of credits (college-level and developmental) completed each semester divided by the number of credits attempted each semester, including summer sessions;

 b.
 GPA: minimum grade point average for total credits attempted; and

 c.
-MAXIMUM TIMEFRAME: program completion within the specified time frame.
+MAXIMUM TIMEFRAME: program completion within the specified time frame (based on attempted credits, not length of enrollment).

 |Total Credits Attempted